spectre-app/www/content/blog/2021-02-04-whats-a-password.md

 So let's take an honest look:

 I don't want to have to remember a ton of things
-: Spectre asks you to remember one single personal secret.
+: Spectre asks you to remember one single Spectre secret.
 Oh, and, your name.

 I don't want anyone else having control over my passwords : Your passwords exist nowhere.
 They are pure math.
 A spectre, you might say.
-Control requires your personal secret.
+Control requires your Spectre secret.
 Tell no-one and you maintain sole control.

 I don't want to be dependent on anyone for access to my own passwords : Spectre is Free Software, its mathematical algorithm public and its code Open Source.
 You don't need us, you don't need backups, you don't need the cloud.
-You need your personal secret and you need the algorithm.
+You need your personal Spectre secret and you need the algorithm.
 Trust us, or don't.
 Get someone you trust to verify the math and code for you.

-I don't want to risk getting locked out of my passwords : Since the bare minimum for getting any password is your personal secret and the algorithm, everything else may fail, but you can still derive your passwords.
+I don't want to risk getting locked out of my passwords : Since the bare minimum for getting any password is your Spectre secret and the algorithm, everything else may fail, but you can still derive your passwords.

 I don't want passwords an authority or criminal could seize or lay siege to : Seizing or sieging something requires that it exists in a certain place.
 Spectre's passwords don't exist - they are mathematical derivations.
-Don't give store or up your personal secret and no-one can access what comes from it.
+Don't give store or up your personal Spectre secret and no-one can access what comes from it.

 I don't want anyone able to find, steal or discover my secrets : Since Spectre doesn't save or send your passwords anywhere, there's really nothing to steal or find.
-Don't tell anyone your personal secret, done.
+Don't tell anyone your Spectre secret, done.

 I don't want to have to do mental gymnastics to get to my secrets : The algorithm may be a math formula, but we'll take care of the solving.